NapoleonTheCake/notificatorro/README.md

 - Create notifications with your own text!
 - Track history of your notes and clear anytime!
 - English and Russian languages are supported for now.
-- This app will never track you in any way.
-It does what it does, nothing more.
+- This app is minimalistic.
+It does what it does, nothing more like sending stats in background.

 #### Future plans:
-- !!! find out why SharedPreferences are not working with some devices.
 - !!! fix delayed notifications feature.
 - Add clear field and notifications button.
 - Add persistent notification feature:
 	- Add switcher to show/hide notification.
 - dark and light themes.
 - history go to top button?
-- timestamp in history.
 - widget?
 - add best experience warning.
 - new icons 512x.